-However, travel prepaid cards are designed to cost less to use in other countries, and some come without fees for spending or withdrawing cash abroad.
+However, travel prepaid cards are designed to cost less to use overseas , and some come without fees for spending or withdrawing cash while you are away.

 You can get more than one prepaid card linked to the same account.
 This means you could have one card to use yourself and additional cards for your partner, children or even friends.

 This can also be useful for businesses with two or more employees that need to make purchases.

 Prepaid cards can be more expensive than spending on a debit or credit card because they come with a range of fees.
 These will vary between providers but may include:

 Application fees to open the account

 Monthly or annual fees for using the card

 A charge for closing your account